-Thailand removed marijuana from the list of narcotics, solving confusions on therapeutic use and making a clear step towards decriminalization of cannabis.
+Thailand removed marijuana from the list of narcotics, solving confusion on therapeutic use and making a clear step towards decriminalization of cannabis.

 The Narcotics Control Committee, related to the Ministry of Public Health of Thailand, agreed on January 20 on the conditions to remove marijuana, hemp and their derivatives from the list of narcotics.

-The narcotic law approved on December 9 yet allowed therapeutic use of marijuana in Thailand.
-But the cannabis plant itself is still considered as a forbidden drug like opium, hence creating a lot of confusion on the application of the law.
+The narcotic law was approved on December 9 yet allowed the therapeutic use of marijuana in Thailand.
+But the cannabis plant itself is still considered a forbidden drug like opium, hence creating a lot of confusion on the application of the law.